Collocations for scent - noun

 2. smell that an animal/a person leaves behind

-VERB + SCENT
+VERB + scent

-be on, have
+be on,

-The dog was on the scent of a rabbit. | The hounds have the scent.
+The dog was on the scent of a rabbit.

-The dog was on the scent of a rabbit. | The hounds have the scent.
+The dog was on the scent of a rabbit.

 leave